RedDuck-Software/midas-contracts/docgen/index.md

 second step of the depositing proccess.
-After deposit request was validated off-chain, admin calculates how much of stUSD`s should be minted to the user. can be called only from permissioned actor.
+After deposit request was validated off-chain, admin calculates how much of mTBILL`s should be minted to the user. can be called only from permissioned actor.

 #### Parameters